CarlosNZ/fig-tree-evaluator/README.md

 `yarn demo` -- launch a local version of the demo playground in your browser for building and testing expressions

+`yarn dev` -- execute anything in `/dev/playground.ts`.
+Use for testing/debugging.

 ## Tests

 There is a comprehensive [Jest](https://jestjs.io/) test suite for all aspects of fig-tree.
 To run all tests: